Govan-Community/govan-website/pages/about.md

 The most recent term of member election occured at the Annual General Meeting on Monday 6th of October 2025.
-Due to changes in personal circumstances, a new leadership group was elected and will serve year terms until 2029.
+Due to changes in personal circumstances, a new leadership group was elected and will serve year five terms until 2029.

 Interim elections can be called by the Community Council and details